-Snow day tips for vertical dwellers: Get a good pair of earplugs, be nice to the guy with the shovel, and more
+Snow day tips for vertical dwellers: Be nice to the guy with the shovel, and more

 Here's the rest of the drill as far as the practicalities--and niceties--of a NYC snow day.